isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

 AND
   STUDY = 'THCA' LIMIT 100

+**QUESTION BEING ASKED: What are the gene expression levels, days to death, gender of patient of genes downstream of mutated CDKN2A gene in bladder cancer?**

+The question comes from knowing that the

+This is a complex question that requires information from four tables.
+Let's build it in stages.

 For Additional Google Support
 =============================
 Google provides its users with a detailed explanation of Big Query and how it works.